Office of Sponsored Programs

 - Insufficient lead time per agency requirements.

-The Office of Research will communicate the agency’s response to the principal investigator/project director.
+Research & Economic Development will communicate the agency’s response to the principal investigator/project director.

 Updated March 27, 2018